Skip to content

-The ionised magnesium(+2) gets bonded to two single chlorines so that magnesium and two chlorines share the same two protons spinning around in the outer shell of the new stable salt compound of magnesium chloride (hexahydrate), 'hexahydrate' being 6 crystalised water molecules.
-Chlorine thus is converted into a chloride.
-Yes, it's true - opposites attract!
+The ionised magnesium (+2) gets bonded to two single chlorines so that magnesium and two chlorines then share the same two electrons spinning around in the outer shell of the stable salt compound of magnesium chloride (hexahydrate), 'hexahydrate' being 6 crystalised water molecules.
+Chlorine, after it steals the extra electron to complete its octet of electrons in its outer shell. thus becomes chloride, which is an ionised electrolyte.
+The most abundant mineral electrolyte in the body's cells is the chloride ion - making up about 70% of the body's total negative ion content.

 Hydration and Electrolyte Charge